-Resin has become such a popular medium for creating absolutely gorgeous pieces of art such as jewelry, resin pour paintings, bookmarks, geode resin art, coasters, tumblers, cups & mugs, cutting boards, jewelry boxes, even sculptures, tables, and countertops!
+Here are the best resin safety tips when working with resin and epoxy resin.
+Resin has become an extremely popular medium for creating pieces of art such as jewelry, resin pour paintings, bookmarks, geode resin art, coasters, resin tumblers, resin cups, cutting boards, jewelry boxes, river tables, and resin countertops.

-So let's get into the resin safety precautions and resin safety tips you can use to work safely with resin!
-The following is a list of safety precautions, safety equipment and personal protective equipment to wear when working with resin including respirators, epoxy tents, proper fans, the proper gloves, and more.
+The following is a list of safety precautions, safety equipment and personal protective equipment to wear when using resin including respirators, epoxy tents, proper fans, the proper gloves, and more.

 *Continue reading this article further to learn the details of each item, why you would want to consider using it as well as many more safety items to consider when using epoxy resin.